lmullen/jsr/_source/issues/vol15/green.markdown

 >
 > "Aunt Dilsey say I's a nigger," said Viry, finally.
 >
-> "Well, you isn' " —Bess, bold as she was, caught her breath as she
+> "Well, you isn' "—Bess, bold as she was, caught her breath as she
 > found herself on the edge of this heretical contradiction of
 > authority.
 "You look like you's white," she said doubtfully (49).